 B. Artificial Sweeteners

-- Aspartame: Approximately 200 times sweeter than sucrose.
-Used in sugar-free formulations.
+- Aspartame: About 200 times sweeter than sucrose.
 Not stable at high temperatures.

 - Saccharin: About 300–400 times sweeter than sucrose.
 May leave a bitter metallic aftertaste.

-- Sucralose: Approximately 600 times sweeter than sucrose.
-Very stable, no calories.
-Widely used in pharmaceutical syrups.
+- Sucralose: About 600 times sweeter than sucrose.
+Very stable, no calories, widely used in syrups.

-- Masking bitter or unpleasant taste of APIs
+- Masking the bitter or unpleasant taste of APIs

 - Improving patient compliance, especially in children

-- Acting as preservatives in high concentrations (sucrose)
+- Acting as preservatives at high concentrations (sucrose)

-- Providing bulk in sugar-free tablet formulations (sorbitol, mannitol)
+- Providing bulk in sugar-free tablets (sorbitol, mannitol)

-- Natural sugars can cause dental caries and raise blood glucose levels
+- Disadvantages: Natural sugars can cause dental caries and raise blood glucose; aspartame is contraindicated in phenylketonuria (PKU); some artificial sweeteners may cause gastrointestinal discomfort.

 2. Coloring Agents

-Coloring agents are substances added to pharmaceutical preparations to give them a specific, consistent color.
-They improve the appearance of the drug and help in identification.
-They help the products to protect from light, IR light, and UV light, etc.
+Coloring agents are substances added to pharmaceutical preparations to give a specific, consistent color.
+They improve appearance, help in identification, and protect products from light.

 Types of Coloring Agents